First order asymptotics of the sample average approximation method to solve risk averse stochastic progams: First order asymptotics under divergence risk measures

-By Jensen inequality, we always have $H^{\Phi^{*}}\subseteq L^{1}.$ In addition, we may see that $L^{\infty}$ is a linear subspace of $H^{\Phi^{*}},$ which is dense w.r.t. $\|\cdot\|_{\Phi^{*}}$ (see Theorem 2.1.14 in \cite{EdgarSucheston1992}).
+The Orlicz heart is known to be a vector space enclosing all $\MP$-essentially bounded random variables.
+Moreover, by Jensen's inequality all members of $H^{\Phi^{*}}$ are $\MP$-integrable.
 For more on Orlicz hearts w.r.t. to Young functions the reader may consult \cite{EdgarSucheston1992}.

 We can define the following mapping

 for all \(X\in H^{\Phi^{*}},\) where $\cP_{\Phi},$ denotes the set of all probability measures $\overline{\MP}$ which are absolutely continuous w.r.t. $\pr$ such that $\Phi\left(\frac{d\overline{\MP}}{d\pr}\right)$ is $\pr-$integrable.
 Note that $\frac{d\overline{\MP}}{d\pr}~ X$ is $\pr-$integrable for every $\overline{\MP}\in \cP_{\Phi}$ and any $X\in H^{\Phi^{*}}$ due to Young's inequality.
 We shall call $\rho^{\Phi}$ the \textit{divergence risk measure w.r.t. $\Phi$}.